magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > prior to .cljc.

-The patched `valip` lib has been rewrote by using the above `Reader Conditional`, which is the named way CLJ/CLJS finally solved the `Feature Expression` problem.
+The patched `valip` lib has been rewrote by using the above `Reader Conditionals` new capability, which is the named CLJ/CLJS gave to the solution of the `Feature Expression` problem.

 The `modern-cljs.login.validators` namespace we just wrote is currently hosted in the `src/clj` source directory of the project.
 It